And now the tale to end this series on a happy note:

 That’s when Renowned Furniture gets called to help.

-We show up in on-line searches for furniture repair and are contacted for assistance.
-In many instances, we’re fine to help, and in most instances, our repair quote is more than double the original cost of any one piece.
-But that’s not the fault of Renowned Furniture; it’s driven by what we need to pay our team of master craftsmen in reasonable Australian wages and local costs.
+We show up in on-line searches for furniture repair and restoration and are contacted for assistance.
+In many instances, we’re able to help, however, our repair quote is sometimes more than the original cost of any one piece.
+Making the cheaper imported piece the same or more expensive than choosing a local furniture manufacturer.

 There are quality imported furniture and there are reputable overseas furniture manufacturers/suppliers.
 Just don’t forget to do your research before making your purchase.